Alarid/remix-error-boundary-bug-repro/README.md

 ## The bug

-In the `/jokes/new` route, the only thing the `ActionFunction` is doing is throwing an error, which should be catched by the `ErrorBoundary` component in the same route.
-Instead, you should see a global app error, catched by the root `ErrorBoundary`.
+In the `/jokes/new` route, the only thing the `ActionFunction` is doing is throwing an error, which should be caught by the `ErrorBoundary` component in the same route.
+Instead, you should see a global app error, caught by the root `ErrorBoundary`.
 The error is:

 ```
 TypeError: Cannot read property 'user' of undefined